Best Mountain Bike Brakes

 If you want to add a little bit of color to your bike, and didn’t want to spend a lot of money, these are an excellent choice.

-Generally speaking, there are two different types of brakes that are used for mountain biking: disc brakes and V-brakes.
 Disc brakes are a little more complicated and can rack up a pretty big bill.
 However, they are considered to be more powerful and have a tendency to last a little bit longer.
-V-brakes are a little less complicated, have as easier installation, and more importantly, they come at an affordable price point.
+V-brakes are a little less complicated, have an easier installation, and more importantly, they come at an affordable price point.
 While we did include some disc brakes on this list, we mostly gravitated towards V-brakes, because they can fit universally on more bikes, and they are the more affordable option.
 Plus, it seems that more casual mountain bikers prefer to use the tried and tested design of V-brakes.

 There isn’t much room for any other brands of brake companies on this list.
 Shimano reigns supreme in this particular space.
 Shimano was founded in 1951, and they currently hold approximately 51 percent of the global market share when it comes to biking components.
 You may have noticed in the past, that some of the components that come equipped on a bike that you purchased from a bike shop already comes with a Shimano component.
 That is why Shimano takes the top three spots on this list.
 It’s hard to compete with their quality, design, and durability.